This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 - 90W USB-C power delivery — full charge for MacBooks and most laptops

-- Slim bezel design looks clean on video calls
+- Slim bezel design looks clean during video calls

 Cons

-- Stand adjustment is not as flexible as Dell or ASUS competitors
+- Stand height adjustment range is narrower than Dell or ASUS

 - No built-in Ethernet